ibm-cloud-docs/solution-tutorials/connect-landingzone-site2site.hidden.md

 ## Summary
 {: #solution-connect-site-vpn-summary}

-Once you have the site-to-site VPN setup to the management VPC.
-You can go ahead access the workload VPC through the manangement VSIs with the necessary ACL rules in place.
-Hence, with a established connnection to the workload VPC you can go ahead with deploying your application on the workload VSIs.
+After you set up the site-to-site VPN to the management VPC, you can access the workload VPC through the management VSIs with the necessary ACL rules in place.
+With an established connection to the workload VPC, you can deploy your application on the workload VSIs.